Muranów: 1700–1900

 In 1686, Simone Giuseppe Belotti, an Italian architect working for kings Michael I and John III Sobieski, erected a small palace in what was then the countryside in the north of Warsaw.
 Belotti decided to name the estate Murano, after his native island near Venice.

 In the subsequent decades, several independent settlements called jurydyka appeared in the vicinity of Belotti's residence.
 These self-governing exclaves attracted foreign settlers, initially Germans, and with time grew into small trading towns around Warsaw.
 The two most notable of these towns were Leszno and Nowolipie, now prominent streets in the Muranów neighbourhood.
 The houses were located on narrow lots along dirt roads aligned perpendicularly towards the Vistula.
 Contemporary urban layout of the area as well as several street names are the sole remainders of these towns.

 Throughout the 19th century, Jewish migrants from contemporary Lithuania and Belarus (then part of the Russian Empire) began settling in Muranów as the number of Jews living in the city centre was restricted; the incoming populations were subjected to segregation.
-It was then that the neighbourhood started to transform itself into a multicultural and socially excluded precinct alike the East End of London.
+It was then that the neighbourhood started to transform itself into a multicultural and socially excluded precinct like the East End of London.
 Hebrew, Yiddish and Russian were the most common foreign languages spoken in Muranów until the First World War (1914–1918).
 By this time, the architecture was dense and living conditions already lagged behind other central districts.
 Most of the population was poor or lower-middle class, whereas the poorest of Warsaw's inhabitants mostly concentrated around the Mariensztat, Powiśle and Solec neighbourhoods along the Vistula river, much like the London Docklands.
 The majority of buildings in Muranów were then residential dwellings, though little industrial facilities did exist among the houses.
 Most of Warsaw's heavy industry and factories were established in the western Wola district.
 The neighbourhood became infamous for petty crime and hosted two of Warsaw's most notable prisons – Pawiak and Serbia.
 Similarly to the East End in London, Muranów was marginalized by locals who pejoratively named it "The Northern Precinct" (dzielnica północna or strefa północna), a slang term synonymous with phrases such as the "Wild West" in the United States.